sergeyklay/clusterium/README.md

 - Minimum cluster size is calculated based on dataset size
 - Cluster selection method uses Excess of Mass (EOM)
 - Small epsilon (0.1) is used to merge very similar clusters

+### Embedding Caching

+The toolkit automatically caches embeddings to avoid recomputing them across runs, which improves performance for repeated operations on the same dataset:

+- Embeddings are cached in the `output_dir/embedding_cache` directory
+- Each cache file is named based on the embedding model and content hash
+- Both deduplication and clustering operations benefit from the cache
+- The cache is automatically invalidated when the dataset changes

+This means that the first run might take longer as embeddings are computed and cached, but subsequent runs will be much faster as they reuse the cached embeddings.

 ### Using Different Embedding Models